 - Line 1: The header file olb2D.h includes definitions for the whole 2D code present in the release.
 In the same way, access to 3D code is obtained by including the file olb3D.h. - Line 3: Most OpenLB code depends on template parameters.
-It cannot be compiled in advance, and needs to be integrated verbatim into your programs via the file olb2D.hh or olb3D.hh respectively.
+Therefore, it cannot be compiled in advance, and needs to be integrated "as is" into your programs via the file olb2D.hh or olb3D.hh respectively.
 Including all this code slows down compilation (2D codes may take around 10 seconds to compile, and 3D codes around 30 seconds).
-If this and the dynamic too afterwards overhead becomes too annoying during frequent development-compilation cycles, the code can be precompiled for the required data types.
-Although this topic is not covered in the tutorial, this short explanation should make clear what the cryptic #ifndef OLB\PRECOMPILED is about.

-Line 6: All OpenLB code is contained in the namespace std.
+If this overhead becomes too annoying during frequent development-compilation cycles, the code can be precompiled for the required data types.
+Although this topic is not covered in the tutorial, this short explanation should clarify the meaning of the the cryptic #ifndef OLB_PRECOMPILED. - Line 6: All OpenLB code is contained in the namespace olb.

-Furthermore, for the following examples to compile, the following declarations need to be included into Listing 1 between Line 4 and 6:
+Furthermore, for the examples to compile, the following declarations need to be included into Listing 2.1 between Line 4 and 6:

 '''

-1

 #include <vector>

 // Some C++ libraries which are

-2
+required for the following

 #include <cmath>

-required for the following

-3
+11

 #include <iostream>

+11

 examples

-4

-#include <iomanip>
+4 #include <iomanip>

 #include <fstream>

-5

-6

-7

-using namespace olb; // OpenLB namespaces which are
+using namespace olb;

+// OpenLB namespaces which are
-8

 using namespace olb::descriptors; // accessed in the

-9

 // examples

-using namespace olb::graphics;
+9 using namespace olb::graphics;

-10
+// Namespace of standard C++

 using namespace std;

-// Namespace of standard C++ library
+library

 '''

 At this point, the code for the simulation of a fluid flow can be inserted at the place of line 10.
 The following simple example represents a fluid initially at rest with a slightly increased particle density within a disk around the center.
-The flow is modelized through the single relaxation-time BGK model, and it evolves in a system with periodic boundaries.
+The flow is modeled through the single relaxation-time BGK model, and it evolves in a system with periodic boundaries.
 (It should be pointed out that this example is only used to illustrate programming issues.
 The chosen initial condition does not really represent a physically meaningful state of an incompressible fluid.
 The example "works" because the LB model is contrived into adopting a compressible regime.
-Interpreting the results of a BGK model under the light of compressible flows raises however numerous issues of its own that cannot be covered here.
-Thus, look at the code and learn your lesson, but don't attribute too much meaning to the numerical result.)
+Interpreting the results of a BGK model under in the context of compressible flows, however, raises numerous issues of its own that cannot be covered here.
+Thus, use the code for learning purposes, but don't attribute too much meaning to the numerical result.)

-Listing 2: to be inserted at Line 10 of Listing 1
+Listing 2.2: to be inserted at Line 10 of Listing 1

 '''

 #define LATTICE D2Q9Descriptor

-1

-2

 typedef double T;

-3

 int nx = 20;

-4

 int ny = 30;

 5

 int numIter = 100;

-6

-T \text{ omega} = 1.;
+T omega = 1.;

-7

 T r

 = 5.;

-8

-9

 int main(int argc, char argv[]) {

 10

 olbInit(&argc, &argv);

 // Insert the central part of your code here

-11

-12

 BlockLattice2D<T, LATTICE> lattice(nx, ny);

-13

-BGKdynamics <T, LATTICE > bulkDynamics (
+BGKdynamics < T, LATTICE > bulkDynamics (

-14

 omega,

+instances::getBulkMomenta<T,LATTICE>()

 15

-instances::getBulkMomenta<T,LATTICE>()

-16

 );

-17

 lattice.defineDynamics(0,nx-1,0,ny-1, &bulkDynamics);

-18

-19

 for (int iX=0; iX<nx; ++iX) {

-for (int iY=0; iY < ny; ++iY) {
+for (int iY=0; iY<ny; ++iY) {

 20

-21

-T rho=1., u[2] = \{0.,0.\};

-if ((iX-nx/2)(iX-nx/2) + (iY-ny/2)(iY-ny/2) < rr) {

-22

-23

-rho = 1.01;

 '''

 '''

-24
+T rho=1., u[2] = {0.,0.};

+((iX-nx/2)(iX-nx/2) + (iY-ny/2)(iY-ny/2) < rr) {

+i. f

+rho = 1.01;

+3

 25

 lattice.get(iX,iY).iniEquilibrium(rho,u);

 }

-26

-27

 }

-28

-29

 for (int iT=0; iT<numIter; ++iT) {

 30

 lattice.collide();

-31

 lattice.stream(true);

-32

-33

-34

-ImageWriter<T> imageWriter("leeloo"); and the dynamic too afterwards
+}

+ImageWriter < T> imageWriter ("leeloo");

+imageWriter.writeScaledGif (

 35

-imageWriter.writeScaledGif (

-36

 "lesson1",

-37

 lattice.getDataAnalysis().getVelocityNorm() );

-38

 }

 '''